Ashiatsu Massage Training Class: What Should I Expect!

 Of course, we have guest clients.
 They are your fellow massage therapists, who are the ones who need a good massage.
 Also, they will give more informed feedback than from a layperson.Therefore, receiving a massage is as educational as practicing it.
 Even having an outside guest can train wreck a class, if one of them is late or a no-show.
 Plus, we would need to add another day to the workshop, which we can supply by request.
 Although, it’s nice but not efficient use of your time and money.

 A Barefoot Masters® instructor will watch your routine with a discerning eye.
 Our instructors want to see you succeed, not fail.
-Because, we remember what it was like to be a student and are always looking for ways to create a positive experience.
+Because we remember what it was like to be a student.
+And we are always looking for ways to create a positive experience.
 We love Ashiatsu, and we want everyone to join in the fun.

 4. Should I do special exercises to prepare for the program?

-In the first place, exercises are not needed.
+In the first place, you don’t need special exercises.
 Nor do you need to be in any particular shape to take the Basic Ashiatsu workshop.
-This modality may not replace the gym, but it will get you in better shape than regular massage.
+This modality may not replace the gym, but it will get you in better shape than a regular massage.
 So is there anything I need to do before I come to class.
 Okay, we know it’s a terrible thing to ask, but a pedicure is a requirement to take Ashiatsu training, haha!

 5. Is there a weight restriction or body type?
 Or gender?